Overview

 • Community Renewable Energy and Storage: A reversion of $33 million General Fund for programs funding community renewable energy projects at the California Public Utilities Commission.

-• Business and Consumer Services Agency: The administration proposes establishing a new Business and Consumer Services Agency (BCSA) to strengthen the state's ability to protect consumers by providing dedicated leadership and oversight across a wide range of industries.
-The BCSA will be responsible for regulating over four million licensed professionals and businesses.
+• Business and Consumer Services Agency: The administration proposed establishing a new Business and Consumer Services Agency (BCSA) to strengthen the state's ability to protect consumers by providing dedicated leadership and oversight across a wide range of industries.
+The BCSA would be responsible for regulating over four million licensed professionals and businesses.